jotikapal/propertyweb/README.md

 # propertyweb
-This is my first project
+This is a property advertisement web.